-Prior to Pentecost, there were multitudes upon multitudes who knew God in a personal relationship, whose sins had been forgiven, who never had one day of consciously being under the control of the Spirit of God, who never were assured of the indwelling presence and the empowerment of the Spirit of God.
+Prior to Pentecost, there were multitudes upon multitudes who knew God in a personal relationship, whose sins had been forgiven.
 NOTE: The book of Hebrews, inspired by the Holy Spirit, tells us of the multitudes of OT saints (Heb.
 11:32-40).
-Was the Holy Spirit at work?
+Was God the Holy Spirit at work?
 INDEED!
 Faith comes from God (Eph.
 2:8-9)!
 And in recalling all about whom he, the author of Hebrews had written...described them as so great a cloud of witnesses (Heb.
 12:1).